avestura/ExcelMoodleAddin/readme.md

-# Moodle GIFT question import Excell Addin
+# Moodle GIFT question import Excel Addin

-A simple addin for writing Moodle questions in Excell
+A simple addin for writing Moodle questions in Excel